 The University at Buffalo School of Engineering and Applied Sciences -- or UB Engineering, to use our everyday name -- is the largest and most comprehensive public school of engineering in New York State.

-We offer undergraduate and graduate degree programs in six departments:
+We offer undergraduate and graduate degree programs in seven departments:

 Chemical and Biological Engineering

 Our enrollment (Fall 2013) is 3,097 undergraduates and 1,801 graduate students.

 In 2012-13 we conferred 680 bachelor’s, 378 master’s, and 77 doctorate degrees.

 We have 28,000 alumni living in all 50 states and in 65 countries.

 Our annual research expenditures are currently about $60 million and our per faculty research expenditure puts us in the top 10 percent of U.S. engineering schools according to NSF collected data.

 Our research portfolio includes exceptional accomplishment in such areas as: